thoni56/c-xrefactory/src/NOTES.md

 the command line.
 (I don't know what the 'a' means...)
 Finally, the file name itself is 84 characters long.

+TODO: Build a tool to decipher this so that tests can query the generated data for expected data.

 ## Parsers

 _C-xref_ uses a patched version of berkley yacc to generate